-Could we see the Amarok and Ranger sharing the same platform?
+Could We See the Amarok and Ranger Sharing the Same Platform?

-The costs involved in getting a new pickup truck from the design studio to rolling off the production line start in the region of €1.5bn, which is slightly higher than standard passenger cars due to the tougher chassis and parts, fewer ‘crossover’ components with other vehicles and the extra technology involved such as all-wheel-drive and multiple differentials.
+The costs involved in getting a new pickup truck from the design studio to rolling off the production line start in the region of €1.5bn (£1.3bn) which is slightly higher than standard passenger cars thanks to the requirement for a tougher chassis and components, fewer ‘crossover’ components with other vehicles, and the extra technology involved such as all-wheel-drive and multiple differentials.

-What the manufacturers say…
+What the Manufacturers Say

-“Ford is committed to improving our fitness as a business and leveraging adaptive business models – which include working with partners to improve our effectiveness and efficiency,” said Jim Farley, Ford’s president of Global Markets.
+“Ford is committed to improving our fitness as a business and leveraging adaptive business models – which include working with partners to improve our effectiveness and efficiency,” said Jim Farley, Ford’s president of global markets.
 “This potential alliance with the Volkswagen Group is another example of how we can become more fit as a business, while creating a winning global product portfolio and extending our capabilities.

 “We look forward to exploring with the Volkswagen team in the days ahead how we might work together to better serve the evolving needs of commercial vehicle customers – and much more.”

-Dr. Thomas Sedran, Head of Volkswagen Group Strategy said, “Markets and customer demand are changing at an incredible speed.
+Dr. Thomas Sedran, head of Volkswagen Group strategy said: “Markets and customer demand are changing at an incredible speed.
 Both companies have strong and complementary positions in different commercial vehicle segments already.
 To adapt to the challenging environment, it is of utmost importance to gain flexibility through alliances.
 This is a core element of our Volkswagen Group Strategy 2025.
 The potential industrial cooperation with Ford is seen as an opportunity to improve competitiveness of both companies globally.”

-When and where?
+When and Where?